veeville2011/try-this-look/config.md

 1. **Navigate to Product Page** in theme editor
 2. **Add the App Block** from Apps section
 3. **Configure** as needed
+   - By default, the button will automatically position itself above the "Add to Cart" button **if it can be detected correctly**
+   - If auto-positioning doesn't work (button not detected), you can manually drag and position the block wherever you want
+   - You can disable "Auto-position Above Add to Cart" if you prefer manual placement
 4. **Save** changes

+**Note:** Auto-positioning only works when the Add to Cart button is correctly identified.
+If your theme uses custom button structures, the button will remain where you place it manually, preserving your configuration.

 ---